sirKaruga/testReact/README.md

-A Multivendor e-shopping mall where a variety of products are listed by different sales personels, distributed over a wide variety of buyers where all are linked by a central administration point
+A Multivendor e-shopping mall (React.js UI) where a variety of products are listed by different sales personels, distributed over a wide variety of buyers where all are linked by a central administration point